 Technological progress has long affected the creative process and many advancements have made the industry a much more diverse and interesting place – as well as giving birth to completely new markets and categories.
 But could technology replace certain creative functions altogether?

 Each new era’s major technological development has brought fundamental change from the era before, and a raft of predictions too.
-There was a constant though.
-While the media might be changing, most key elements of the creation process remained the same.
+There was a constant though; while the media changed, most key elements of the creation process remained the same.

 And they always involved humans.